Value Stream Mapping (VSM): Guide for Manufacturing Leaders

 Source: Example of Value stream mapping process by SlideModel

-Being a versatile tool, you can apply VSM to both the entire production chain or just certain segments of it to search for improvement opportunities.
+To find improvement opportunities, you can apply VSM to the entire production chain or just certain segments of it.

 Okay, but do you have value stream mapping examples, showcasing the scope of potential improvements?
 Absolutely!